Jack Catterall: British champion

-World title contention
+Rise up the ranks

 Starting out 2018 with a first-round KO over Kevin McCauley in a non-title bout in March 2018, Catterall went on to successfully defend his WBO Inter-Continental title a further three times that year; scoring a first-round TKO over Christopher Sebire in May; a ten-round unanimous decision over undefeated Tyrone McKenna in June; and ending with a twelve-round UD over Ohara Davies in October.

 In January 2019, it was announced that Catterall had been installed as the mandatory challenger to WBO light-welterweight champion Maurice Hooker.
 While waiting for a fight with Hooker, Catterall took a stay-busy fight in April, defeating Oscar Amador via third-round KO.
 In August, the WBO announced they had sanctioned a unification fight between Hooker and WBC champion José Ramírez, with the winner set to face Catterall as the mandatory challenger within 120 days of the bout.
 In the meantime, Catterall took another stay-busy fight, defeating Timo Schwarzkopf via UD in November.

 After Ramírez defeated Hooker in July 2020 to become a unified champion, the WBO ordered Ramírez to face Catterall.
 Around the same time, the WBC also ordered Ramírez to face their mandatory challenger, Viktor Postol.
 Ramírez faced Postol in August 2020, with the agreement that Catterall face the winner.
 Less than 48 hours after Ramírez emerged victorious, the WBO once again ordered Ramírez to face Catterall.
 Catterall opted to take a step-aside deal in order to allow Ramírez to face WBA (Super), IBF, and The Ring champion, Josh Taylor, again with the agreement that the winner face Catterall next.
 Taylor defeated Ramírez in May 2021, unifying all four major world titles to set up an undisputed championship fight with Catterall.